 The certified LCP presently contains a separate ordinance section for attached residential second units and a separate section for detached residential second units.
 The proposed amendment consolidates these sections into one ordinance for both attached and detached residential second units.
-Many of the development standards within the ordinance will not change but will be applied to both attached and detached second units.
+Many of the development standards within the ordinance will not change but will be applied to both attached and detached second units, or will continue to apply only to RSUs in agricultural zone districts.